boniface/quick.io/docs/client_architecture.rst

 * Clients can be killed at any moment by the server, but they are allowed to reconnect and reestablish themselves.
 * Clients can be told to move to a different server; they must follow this instruction.
 * Clients are responsible for maintaining their own connection to the server.
+* Until told otherwise by the server, the client should assume an operation WILL succeed.
+For example, when subscribing to an event, the client should assume that the subscription will succeed and only fail the subscription if the server rejects it.

 Implementing a Client
 =====================